What Incentives Will Work in Your Community?

 Reduced Basement Windows—Fire sprinklers reduce rescue openings in every basement sleeping room.

 Fire safe communities start with planning.
-Work with local officials, planners and developers before plans are submitted.
+Working with AHJs, local officials and planners, developers can design safety in before plans are submitted.
 Communities can choose which incentives to offer that are specific to community needs.
 They are not one size fits all.

 Home Fire Sprinkler Incentives Downloadable Tools